-4.1 System Channel Model
+A. System Channel Model

-The simulations run on a field area of 200200100 meters and the radio feature CC2420 has been used as radio module that is working on IEEE 802.15.4 standard [25].
+The simulations run on a field area of 200 \ 200 meters and the radio feature CC2420 [20] has been used as radio module that is working on IEEE 802.15.4 standard [21].
 Simulations have been run from 18 seconds up to 3000 seconds.
-The variety of radio channel has been set up by Wireless Channel Sigma that are 0,1,3,5.
-Wireless Channel Sigma shows the standard deviation of communication channel diversity [26].
+The variety of radio channel has been set up by "Wireless Channel Sigma" that are 0,1,3,5.
+Wireless Channel Sigma shows the standard deviation of communication channel diversity.
 The received signal strength at a wireless node in real scenarios does not only depend on distance from the transmitter but also on shadowing effects.
 The sigma parameters represent the random shadowing effects in the wireless channel parameters.
 Radio Collision Mode has been selected to 1 that puts more collision than normal.
+The application for these scenarios is "CtpTesting" that has been designed to test Collection Tree Protocol (CTP) functionality.
+It sends 5 packets every second with the payload of 150 bytes.

-4.2 Energy Consumption Model
+B. Energy Consumption Model

-The energy consumption models are compared by a study in [27] that shows the components that consume energy in WSNs.
+The energy consumption models are compared by a study in [22] that shows the components that consume energy in WSNs.
 In this paper, it has been assumed that the power energy that is consumed is mostly derived by the RF module for transmission signals which are involved sending and receiving packets in wireless sensor nodes.
+Following the [23] [24] [25]